gabrielemariotti/cardslib/doc/CARD.md

 ```

 In your `setupInnerViewElements()` method you should provide the correct way to put values in your ui elements according to the layout.
-You can see the example in 'ChangeValueCardFragment'.
+You can see the example in `ChangeValueCardFragment`.

 ### Customize Card background